Have you considered a postgraduate conversion course?

 - How long will it take?
 Some courses are designed to be ‘fast track’ so will get you where you want to be quickly but check how long overall it will take.

-- Doing the course on a part time basis might be another option but that will be longer of course than full time.
+- Doing the course on a part time basis whilst working might be another option but that will take longer of course than full time.

 - Many offer some work experience opportunities or at least a chance to network with other employers in another way.
 This will help when seeking work in the longer term.